Leduc, Alberta, Canada: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types A and B. Check that you find the necessary kind.
-Most adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you find the right kind.
+Many adapters currently available are simply plug changers and expect your devices to convert the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should be appropriate for most places.
+This one should be appropriate for most areas.

-If you visit the Dr. Wood's Museum, wear museum-appropriate clothing and take:
+If you go to the Dr. Wood's Museum, wear museum-appropriate clothing and take:

 Small portable cooler